Electrocardiogram Technician

 Here at the National Career Institute, we offer students the ability to take our highly specialized electrocardiogram technician program, which will teach them everything they need to know to successfully pursue a career as an electrocardiogram technician following the completion of our courses.
 You can acquire additional credential by challenging the national certification exam and become Certified EKG Technician.

-Becoming an Electrocardiogram Technician
+Becoming An Electrocardiogram Technician

 To become an electrocardiogram technician, individuals will need to be familiar with a number of subjects, including biology, medical care, computer use, emergency medical technology and more.